 2000: A study found that of people who had been poisoned by mercury in skin care products, 96% were women and 95% were Hispanic.
 Of greater concern was that at least 5% of randomly selected Texas households near the US-Mexican border had used a contaminated skincare cream in the previous year.

 2011: A study published in the International Journal of Environmental Research and Public Health, concluded that many of the skin lightening creams manufactured in Mexico and other developing countries contain mercury well above the safe levels of 1 ppm.
 Another study in 2011 found that mercury from skin care products can accumulate in our bodies, causing toxicity of our kidneys, gastrointestinal system and our nervous system.

-2012.
-Another study found that people who hadn’t even used skin care products that contained mercury in California and Virginia, but were friends or relatives of people who had used these products, also had elevated levels of mercury in their body.
+2012: Another study found that people who hadn’t even used skin care products that contained mercury in California and Virginia, but were friends or relatives of people who had used these products, also had elevated levels of mercury in their body.

-2015: Yet another study was published and concerned the widespread household contamination of three Mexican-American families in California from the use of skin care products that contained mercury.
+2015: Yet another study was published that concerned the widespread household contamination of three Mexican-American families in California from the use of skin care products that contained mercury.
 Levels of mercury in the air were greater than deemed safe and their homes required extensive decontamination.

 As you can see, over the past 20 years, the problem of mercury in some skin care products doesn’t seem to have been resolved, which might be why the FDA has given this latest warning.
 Mercury toxicity can result in death, so let’s take a look at the types of skincare products that might contain mercury.

 The FDA states that skin care products that could contain high levels of mercury are usually sold as ‘skin lightening products’.
 They can also be marketed as ‘anti-aging products’, that are said to remove or reduce pigmentation problems in your skin, blemishes and even wrinkles.

 At first blush, this could be a huge problem, because some of the most popular types of skin care products are the lightening potions and the anti-aging creams and treatments!
 Don’t worry just yet – you don’t have to throw everything out and forgo your beauty treatments just yet, but you do need to recognize products that could contain mercury.

 The FDA states that the products that have been found to be of concern have usually been manufactured outside of the USA and sold illegally in the USA.
 They have generally been marketed to the Asian, African, Latino and Middle Eastern communities.
 You can usually recognize mercury in the ingredients list of the skin care products, so look for the following words: calomel, mercurous chloride, mercurio or simply mercury.
 If you see any of these ingredients in your beauty products, then stop using them immediately.
 Of course, if you see any of these ingredients in a skin care product you are thinking of buying – don’t but it!

-Any high quality skincare product should have an ingredients list, but if there isn’t an ingredients list on the skincare product (or if it isn’t written in English), then don’t use it or buy it, just to be on the safe side.
+Any high quality skincare product should have an ingredients list, but if there isn’t an ingredients list on the skincare product (or if it isn’t written in English), then don’t use it or buy it – just to be on the safe side.
 The FDA does not allow mercury to be used in cosmetics, unless in exceptional circumstances and even then, it must be kept to a safe level (1 ppm), which does not pose a health risk.

 If you purchased your skin care products in the USA and they state that they comply with FDA regulations, then there should be no problem.
 However, always check the ingredients label yourself before you use it on your skin.
 The US Environmental Protection Agency has a very helpful website where you can learn more about mercury in the environment and how to protect your family.
 You can also check the Agency for Toxic Substances & Disease Registry for lots of information on how mercury can affect us in the community.

 The symptoms of mercury poisoning can sometimes be mistaken for other causes, which is why they can be so problematical.
 For example, mercury poisoning can cause insomnia, pins & needles, muscle weakness, problems with speech or hearing, a lack of coordination, emotional changes, tremors, headaches and a reduction in cognitive function.
 As most of these symptoms have multiple causes (not just mercury poisoning), you can appreciate why some people can be unaware that mercury is the problem.

 If untreated, the condition can progress to become extremely life threatening, so if you think that you might be suffering from mercury poisoning, you should consult your medical professional immediately.